 This one day experiential event is open to undergraduate students with two years left on their degree.
 This fun experience is designed to help you develop the tools to start your career.
 Familiarise yourself with PwC’s culture, recruitment processes and explore opportunities within the firm.

 At PwC, they believe that you can be anything.
 And they mean it.
 In their graduate and vacationer programs, they see five different types of solvers: the Leader, the Analyst, the Entrepreneur, the Humanitarian and the Trailblazer.

 Take this 2 minute quiz below to find out what type of solver you are and what teams might be an interesting career path to you!

 Creating equal opportunities for women

-As a Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality, we’re proud of the work we’re doing to achieve gender equality throughout our firm and are dedicated to ensuring all of our people (regardless of whether their unique differences are visible or not) are equally supported throughout their respective careers.
-In addition, our CEO Luke Sayers is a Male Champion of Change and a WGEA pay equity ambassador.
+As a Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality, PwC is dedicated to ensuring their team is equally supported throughout their careers.
+In addition, their CEO, Luke Sayers, is a Male Champion of Change and a WGEA pay equity ambassador.

 Creating a culturally diverse workforce